 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers broadly to financial incentives implemented by the government and by solar companies to encourage increased use of renewable energy by making installing and using solar panels more affordable.
-These incentives might include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are handled by the federal government, some by the Connecticut government and some by your utility company, county or municipality.
+The term "solar incentives" broadly refers to financial incentives that are in place to encourage increased use of renewable energy by making installing and using solar panels more affordable.
+Incentives might include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are handled federally, while others are provided by the state of Connecticut or by your specific utility company, county or municipality.
 Categories of solar incentives include:

 Federal Solar Incentives